 - Mix it up and walk at home or exercise in bare feet where you can

 Samantha Valand is a Pilates teacher, Yoga Instructor and Personal Trainer.
-Who coaches over fifties women who want to start exercising again but struggle to find consistency after menopause.
-You can find some inspiration over on my blog If you are interested how coaching can help you can start here.
+Who helps over fifties women fall in love with exercising again after the menopause.
+You can find some inspiration over on the blog If you are interested how coaching can help you can start here.
 Samatha has a free monthly newsletter to help you live healthy ever after